komem3/wordimg/README.md

 ### Query

-The size of the image is fixed at 512 * 512.
+The size of the image is fixed at 512 \* 512.

 - `text` Text to write to image.
 - `size` Font size.
-Supports j${line} as a special format.
+Supports j\${line} as a special format.
 If you specify 'j1', the font size will fit on one line.
 - `color` Text color.
 - `align` Word postion.
 Default is 'left'. 'left' or 'center'.